RaspberryPiFoundation/scratch-curriculum/en-GB/green-your-city/index.md

  	Notice that the blocks you need to use are `set x` {.blockmotion} and `change y` {.blockmotion}.

-+ Finally, you need to repeat this movement until your helicopter is at the bottom of the screen (it's y position is less than -90).
++ Finally, you need to repeat this movement until your helicopter is at the bottom of the screen (its y position is less than -90).

  	![screenshot](images/flowers-helicopter-repeat.png)